This BLOG On Primary Home Status When Qualifying For Mortgage Was UPDATED On January 8th, 2019

 Primary Homeowner Upgrading To Another Home And Selling Primary Home After Moving

-Many homeowners are faced in a dilemma where they already own a primary residence but want to relocate and purchase another home to be their primary residence.
+Many homeowners are faced with a dilemma where they already own a primary residence.
+But want to relocate and purchase another home to be their primary residence.
 However, they do not want to sell their current primary residence until they move into their new primary home purchase.

 - They were told they need to put a larger down payment and accept the higher investment home mortgage rates on their second primary home purchase

-What are some scenarios for this case scenario to make sense.
+What are some scenarios for this Primary Home Status case scenario to make sense?

 - If the new home purchase is larger than 25% in square footage, the home buyer is upgrading